The Matrix: The Astrological Red Pill

 Carl Sagan coined the phrase that “extraordinary claims require extraordinary evidence.”
 What this means in practice is that if a claim is not very strange or extraordinary when compared to what we already know about the world, then not a lot of evidence is needed in order to accept the claim as likely to be accurate.
 On the other hand, when a claim very specifically contradicts things which we already know about the world, then we would need quite a lot of evidence in order to accept it.
 Why?
 Because if this claim is accurate, then a lot of other beliefs which we take for granted cannot be accurate.
 If those beliefs are well-supported by experiments and observation, then the new and contradictory claim qualifies as “extraordinary” and should only be accepted when the evidence for it outweighs the evidence we currently possess against it.
 Astrology is a perfect example of a field characterized by extraordinary claims.
 If distant objects in space are able to influence the character and lives of human beings to the degree alleged, then fundamental principles of physics, biology and chemistry which we already take for granted cannot be accurate.
 This would be extraordinary.
 Therefore, quite a lot of very high-quality evidence is required before the claims of astrology could possibly be accepted.
 The lack of such evidence, even after millennia of research, indicates that the field is not a science but rather a pseudoscience.
 Atheism. com

 As a predictor of the future, astrology just does not work either.
 Many studies have been made, and the results show that it is no more accurate than chance would have it.
 Astrology is deceptive in that it takes away our free will and gives it to the motion of the planets.
 Astrology is a relic of past ignorance.
 It is bad to keep believing in stuff that is not logical and does not work.
-If it really were true astrologers would rake in the money by playing the stick markets and would not waste time doing people’s charts.
-Sorry, personalities develop from many variables and the location where you born and the stars and planet locations have nothing to do with it.
+If it really were true astrologers would rake in the money by playing the stock markets and would not waste time doing people’s charts.
+Sorry, personalities develop from many variables and the location where you were born and the stars and planet locations have nothing to do with it.
 Deeper Mind.com